artsy/artsy.github.io/_posts/2015-08-24-Cocoa-Architecture:-Hybrid-Apps.markdown

 A great example of the furthest to the web-side is [ATOM](https://atom.io), the text editor.
 It's on the extreme side because all of the user interface is built using HTML + CSS, and almost all of the app is in javascript.
 The trade-off for them is that they can easy write cross-platform code, that will work reliably with technology that the vast majority of programmers use.

 An example of a purely native application would be [Energy](https://github.com/artsy/energy/).
-It is a hundred thousand plus lines of Objective-C. Yet under the hood, there's definitely some web-tech there.
+It's over a hundred thousand plus lines of Objective-C. Yet under the hood, there's definitely some web-tech there.
 Prior to iOS7 `UILabel`s, `UITextField`s and `UITextField`s [used WebKit for rendering](http://www.objc.io/issues/5-ios7/getting-to-know-textkit/).
 Not to mention that when a Partner send's an email via Energy, the editor is a `UIWebView`.
 However, from the app developer's perspective they are creating native interactions that are consistent with the rest of the operating system's behavior.

 ### Eigen